Your Next YA Book Club Pick

 Imposter Syndrome and Other Confessions of Alejandra Kim By Patricia Park

-“...A dazzling YA debut...that is deep, real and scathingly funny.” —Gayle Forman, New York Times best-selling author of IF I STAY.
+“Scathingly funny.” —Gayle Forman, New York Times best-selling author of IF I STAY

 Nubia: The Awakening By Omar Epps and Clarence A. Haynes